A broken nose usually heals on its own within 3 weeks. Get medical help if it's not getting better or your nose has changed shape.

 Immediate action required: Call 999 or go to A&E if you have a broken nose and:

-- a large open wound on your nose – or something else still in the wound, such as glass
+- a large cut or open wound on your nose or face, or something in the wound, such as glass

 - clear, watery fluid trickling from your nose – this could be a sign of a serious head injury